huridocs/uwazi-documentation/admin-docs/managing-settings.md

 ### Contact form configuration

 If you have added a contact form to a page within your Uwazi instance, you must set the email address that receives the information from that form.
-(Learn more about how to add a contact form to your instance.)
+(Learn more about adding Pages to your collection.)

 Step 1: Navigate to the **Settings** area and click on **Collection** in the left sidebar.